zetalex/DPB2_App/README.md

 The SoM will be integrated on a board designed exclusively for our project with the necessary peripherals.
 With this SoM implementation, we will enjoy great flexibility and customisation in our design without sacrificing the processing power of a high-performance chip such as the one offered by AMD.

-# Initialisation of the environment to be used on the board
+# Initialization of the environment to be used on the board
 Starting with the environment to work on the DPB (Data Processing Board) or DPM (Data Processing Module), we will use PetaLinux, a Xilinx software development tool based on a light version of Linux.

 The universal availability of the Linux source code and the infinite number of drivers available in Linux gives us greater flexibility and ease of working at the application level on the DPB.

-To implement this operating system (OS) on the DPB we have used the Xilinx software, Vivado, and through the JTAG port we have loaded on a 16 GB eMMC as non-volatile memory, both the relevant boot files and the custom image of the PetaLinux project, then we have selected, from the board, the eMMC as the main boot option.
+To implement this operating system (OS) on the DPB we have used the Xilinx software, Vivado, and through the JTAG port we have loaded on a 16 GB eMMC as non-volatile memory, both the relevant boot files and the custom image of the PetaLinux project, then we have selected the eMMC as the main boot option by by means of switches from the board itself.
 In the boot process, the OS is loaded onto the RAM and the RAM is worked on.

 Once the OS has been implemented, the connection with the DPB has to be configured.
-Despite the possibility of maintaining the connection via JTAG, the main source of communication of the DPB is going to be via Ethernet, so one of the SFP ports of the DPB has been used to make an Ethernet connection with the equipment by means of an SFP transceiver.
+Despite the possibility of maintaining the connection via JTAG, the main source of communication of the DPB is going to be via Ethernet,through SSH protocol, so one of the SFP ports of the DPB has been used to make an Ethernet connection with the equipment by means of an SFP transceiver.
 For this purpose, the configuration of a 125 MHz PLL for the corresponding Ethernet clock signal was included in the customisation of the PetaLinux version.

 Once the connection has been configured, a local DHCP server has been set up to assign a fixed IP to the DPB and facilitate the connection via SSH to the board.
 For this purpose, the subnet has been declared with a very basic configuration on the server: